-Showers are super convenient, and there are great deals of cool renovation ideas for your shower, nevertheless, at the end of the day, nothing says leisure like an exquisite and comfortable bathtub.
+Showers are super convenient, and there are great deals on cool renovation ideas for your shower, nevertheless, at the end of the day, nothing says leisure like an exquisite and comfortable bathtub.
 If you are working on a bathroom remodel, you should most definitely think about changing out and updating your bathtub!

 When you begin to consider tubs for your brand-new bathroom, you will certainly need to think about various style options as well as material options.

-Common Tub Materials
+Common Bathtub Materials

-Fiberglass: This is the most affordable material, however it does scratch as well as crack rather easily in comparison to other tub materials.
+- Fiberglass: This is the most affordable material, however, it does scratch as well as crack rather easily in comparison to other tub materials.
 They are simple to clean, but more or less impossible to fix.
-They are very light-weight, which does make them a desirable alternative for an upstairs bathroom.
+They are very lightweight, which does make them a desirable alternative for an upstairs bathroom.
 One con is that a super inexpensive fiberglass tub may be so thin that it will likely flex when you stand in it.

-Acrylic: Comparable to fiberglass but somewhat more durable.
-These come in an assortment of shapes, sizes and designs.
-These bathtubs do not hold heat well however are light-weight and a simple to clean bathroom remodel option.
+- Acrylic: Comparable to fiberglass but somewhat more durable.
+These come in an assortment of shapes, sizes, and designs.
+These bathtubs do not hold heat well however are lightweight and a simple-to-clean bathroom remodel option.

-Porcelain: These bathtubs are made by pouring a layer of porcelain over a shaped sheet of steel.
+- Porcelain: These bathtubs are made by pouring a layer of porcelain over a shaped sheet of steel.
 Porcelain is prone to chip and stain, but it can be fixed or resurfaced.
 This can be as easy as a DIY undertaking.
-These bathtubs are solid, durable and hold heat well.
+These bathtubs are solid, durable, and hold heat well.
 Keep in mind, they will need to be cleaned with a non-abrasive cleanser.

-Cast Iron: These bathtubs are made by finishing cast iron with a thick layer of enamel.
+- Cast Iron: These bathtubs are made by finishing cast iron with a thick layer of enamel.
 These bathtubs are very durable and hold heat really well.
-They are a really heavy bathtub remodel choice, and come with a hefty price tag as well.
+They are a really heavy bathtub remodel choice and come with a hefty price tag as well.

-Designer Bathtubs: Designer bath tubs are constructed to accommodate a distinct space or function and can be constructed of any kind of material.
+- Designer Bathtubs: Designer bathtubs are constructed to accommodate a distinct space or function and can be constructed of any kind of material.
 However, are almost always a pricey option and usually will require special installation.

 Bathtub installation may seem rather simple and uncomplicated.
-However, in many cases it is not.
-For one thing, even small changes in your tub’s size, design or shape might result in the need to relocate or expand plumbing.
+However, in many cases, it is not.
+For one thing, even small changes in your tub’s size, design, or shape might result in the need to relocate or expand plumbing.
 If there are any kind of light or jet features, there could be electric work required to finish the project.
 Additionally, the weight of many bathtubs can be rather problematic.
 You might need carpentry work done to support the tub.
-Depending on the style of the bathtub, there might be a necessity for considerable additional work to complete a platform, cabinetry or other features.
+Depending on the style of the bathtub, there might be a necessity for considerable additional work to complete a platform, cabinetry, or other features.

-When taking on a project of this size, it is far better to hire a licensed contractor so that you can guarantee a safe and premium quality finished job.
+When taking on a project of this size, it is far better to hire a licensed contractor so that you can guarantee a safe and premium quality finished the job.
 The quality of workmanship in installing your bathtub will significantly affect the success of your bathroom remodel.
 So, don’t hesitate to contact Allied Remodeling Contractors in Lehi, UT. for a job done right!